lukehinds/lukehinds/README.md

 ### Luke Hinds

 I am a software engineer working mostly on open source security projects.
 I have lots of experience bootstrapping projects from new and helping grow diverse, inclusive and friendly 👯 communitees.
+I am also the CEO of [Red Dot Rocket](https://www.rdrocket.com/), a security engineering company.

-I founded [project sigstore](https://sigstore.dev) and developed the [keylime project](https://keylime.dev) alongside MIT lincoln labs.
-Recent focus has been on securing Generative AI coding care of [CodeGate AI](https://github.com/stacklok/codegate).
+I founded [project sigstore](https://sigstore.dev) and built [keylime project](https://keylime.dev) alongside MIT lincoln labs.

 You can find me on [bluesky](https://bsky.app/profile/lukehinds.bsky.social), or [linkedin](https://www.linkedin.com/in/lukehinds/)